ihebmbarki/Netethic/README.md

 ## Overview 🌐

-Developed an innovative iOS application during the End-of-Studies Internship at Smartconseil (Feb 2023 - Aug 2023).
-Dedicated to real-time analysis and detection of cyberbullying on social networks, providing parents with key data insights.
+Innovative iOS application dedicated to real-time analysis and detection of cyberbullying on social networks, providing parents with key data insights.

 ## Features 🚀